isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-10-14-post-Written Answer by Minister Shanmugam to PQ on Individuals Placed under DRS and Regulation of Fees.md

 ---
-title: Written Answer by Minister Shanmugam to PQ on Individuals Placed under DRS and Regulation of Fees
+title: Written Answer by Minister for Law K Shanmugam to PQ on Individuals Placed under the Debt Repayment Scheme (DRS) and Regulation of Fees Charged by Debt Consulting Services
 permalink: /written-answer-by-minister-shanmugam-to-pq-on-individuals-placed-under-drs-and-regulation-of-fees/
 date: 2024-10-14
 layout: post